aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-6-release-notes/_index.md

 ## IEffect.TargetShape property has been added ##

-[Aspose.Slides.Animation.IEffect.TargetShape](https://apireference.aspose.com/slides/net/aspose.slides.animation/ieffect/properties/targetshape) property has been added.
-It returns the shape that is affected by this effect.
+The [Aspose.Slides.Animation.IEffect.TargetShape](https://apireference.aspose.com/slides/net/aspose.slides.animation/ieffect/properties/targetshape) property has been added.
+It returns the shape affected by the effect.

 Property declaration: